 British photographer Paul Hart (b.
 1961) explores our relationship with the landscape, in both a humanistic and socio-historical sense.
 His series usually concentrate on a specific geographical region, where he photographs intensively over a number of years.
 He works primarily with the black and white analogue process, and is one of an ever diminishing number of artist-photographers who make their own work from negative to print.

 Hart studied Art & Design at Lincoln College of Art (UK) and graduated from Nottingham Trent University (UK) in 1988 with a BA (Hons) in Photography.
-He has concentrated on long term self-initiated projects for the past fifteen years.
+He has concentrated on long term self-initiated projects for the past sixteen years.
 His work has been widely exhibited, most recently at; The Photographers’ Gallery (London), The Austrian Cultural Forum (London), The Royal Photographic Society (Bristol, UK), The University of Cambridge (UK), The Royal Academy of Arts (London) and The Cultural Foundation ARCADE (Dijon, France).
 Hart’s work is regularly shown at major art fairs including : Photo-London, Paris Photo & The AIPAD Photography Show (NYC).

-To widespread critical acclaim Hart has published three monographs with Dewi Lewis Publishing ; TRUNCATED (essay : Gerry Badger, 2009 ), FARMED (essay : Collier Brown, 2016) & DRAINED (essay : Francis Hodgson, 2018).
-He has won a number of awards and in 2018 he received the inaugural Wolf Suschitzky Photography Prize and was shortlisted for the Mark Rothko Memorial Trust Award.
-His work resides in the V&A Museum Collection (London), the Ivor Braka Collection (London) and the Martin Parr Foundation Library (Bristol, UK).
+To widespread critical acclaim Hart has published three monographs with Dewi Lewis Publishing ; DRAINED (essay : Francis Hodgson, 2018), FARMED (essay : Collier Brown, 2016) and TRUNCATED (essay : Gerry Badger, 2009 ).
+He has won a number of awards; in 2019 he was shortlisted for the Hariban Award (Kyoto, Japan) and in 2018 was awarded the inaugural Wolf Suschitzky Photography Prize and Residency.
+His work resides in important collections including ; the V&A Museum (London), the Ivor Braka Collection (London), the MoMA Library Collection (NYC) and the Martin Parr Foundation Library (Bristol, UK).

-For over a decade Hart has collaborated with Ilford-Photo who feature this work in numerous campaigns.
-Hart’s work is regularly reviewed in the press by publications such as; The Daily Telegraph (UK), Photomonitor (UK), LensCulture (France) & LensWork (USA).
+Hart’s work is often reviewed by the press and a number of leading critics have written about his pictures.
 Getty images represent his early-career horticultural portfolio working with clients such as The Royal Horticultural Society & BBC Worldwide.

-Paul Hart lives in Lincolnshire (UK) and is currently completing the concluding part of his Fenland landscape series which will be published in 2020.
+Paul Hart lives in Lincolnshire (UK) and is currently completing the third part of his Fenland landscape series which will be published by Dewi Lewis in 2020.